 - On March 16, 2020

-Encapsulation is the process to protect die from damage after die attach and wire bond.
+Encapsulation is the process of protecting the die from damage after the die to attach and wire bonded.
 There are two main types of encapsulation: Glob Top and Dam and Fill.

 - Glob top is a process whereby a low viscosity encapsulant is dispensed on top of the die.

 - The encapsulant flows and conforms to the shape of the die without damaging wire bonds.

 However, the encapsulant can flow beyond the desired area and into adjacent areas.
 In many applications, such as the encapsulation of MEMS devices and Concentrated Photovoltaic devices, a controlled partial encapsulation of certain selected regions, for example, wire bonds, is required but ensures that the active surface of the device is free from the encapsulant.
 The tight control for partial encapsulation requires the selection of a suitable encapsulant and developing an appropriate dispense process.

 Dam and Fill encapsulant uses a dam around the die area to control the encapsulant flow within a contained area.
 This process can result in a much flatter encapsulation profile.
 It requires dispensing of two or more encapsulant materials in the same dispense program during an automated process.